 Light Rail is a practical and important potential solution to Cambridge transport challenges, and is adopted in hundreds of cities world-wide.
 While more expensive in the near term, it should be considered seriously as part of integrated and enduring solutions.
 Light Rail offers the speed, capacity, frequency, reliability, convenience and accessibility to bring about the major improvements needed in the connectivity and efficiency of the Cambridge transport network.
 Light Rail is also highly scalable, to take account of growing future demand.
 It is the technology most likely to enable the substantial change in people’s journey decisions that is needed to create a more sustainable City.

-Cambridge Connect has therefore developed for consideration conceptual plans for five illustrative alternatives for a Cambridge Light Rail system.
+Cambridge Connect has developed conceptual plans for alternatives for a Cambridge Light Rail system.
 The first priority amongst those we call the 'Isaac Newton Line', in reference to the innovative and creative approaches that are a hallmark of Cambridge.
 Extensions could be developed in a phased manner.
 The illustrative phases are at an early stage of development, and much detailed technical work needs to be done before any alternative, or combination of alternatives, could be selected.
-Cambridge Connect offers these as models to help promote reconsideration of the types of solutions that will be fit for purpose for Cambridge in the 21st Century.
+Cambridge Connect offers these as models to help promote consideration of the types of solutions that will be fit for purpose for Cambridge in the 21st Century.

-Cambridge Connect conducted a brief survey on our initial Cambridge Light Rail options over the last few months.
-The results of this survey influenced the design of the 'Isaac Newton Line' and extensions.
+Cambridge Connect conducted a brief survey on our initial Cambridge Light Rail options in 2016.
+The input received influenced the design of the 'Isaac Newton Line' and extensions.
 Thanks to everyone who completed the survey and made constructive comments!